GoogleCloudDataproc/initialization-actions/gpu/README.md

 This initialization action supports installation of OS-provided and NVIDIA-provided GPU drivers and CUDA.
-By default, this initialization action installs OS-provided GPU drivers and CUDA, to chose provider use `--metadata gpu-driver-provider=<OS|NVIDIA>` metadata value.
+By default, this initialization action installs OS-provided GPU drivers and CUDA, to choose provider use `--metadata gpu-driver-provider=<OS|NVIDIA>` metadata value.

 1. Use the `gcloud` command to create a new cluster with OS-provided GPU driver